 The ISAF Women's Forum, made up of all the women representatives across the ISAF Committees, met this evening to cover a wide range of topics related to women's sailing.
 A lot of the focus was on the representation of women's sailing and sports in the media.
 Lotte MELDGAARD PEDERSEN (DEN), the number two in the Women's ISAF World Match Race Rankings, pointed out the potential of events with both men and women competing together in the same boat - citing the focus she received whilst competing in this year's Portugal Match Cup.

 Also meeting today were the International Judges Sub-Committee, the International Umpires Sub-Committee, the Race Management Sub-Committee, the Olympic Classes Sub-Committee and the Youth World Championship Sub-Committee.

 Tomorrow's big meeting brings together the ISAF Youth and Development Committee, with participation set to be a focus.
 Connect to Sailing Project Manager Tim COVENTRY (GBR) will be making a presentation before the Connect to Sailing seminars next week.
 The Windsurfing Committee and Match Racing Committee also meet tomorrow.

 The ISAF Meetings microsite - www.sailing.org - contains the Agendas, Supporting Papers and Submission from past meetings, 1997 to date.
 Via the online Minutes Archive you can access all past minutes of ISAF Committee Meetings from 1993 to date.

-For all the latest news from the Finn Gold Cup CLICK HERE.
+For all the news on the ISAF Annual Conference CLICK HERE.